After a summer of mild temperatures, the story goes on… For the true believers in this comic book, you’ve got it, one more page, but not the last one…

-This portrait is also a promise I made, so here it is, Ray, it’s up to you, comrade!
+This portrait is also a promise I made, so here it is, Ray.
+It’s up to you, comrade!

 (Sergio, this is for you).

-(Check here the complete gallery of Portraits).
+(You can see the complete gallery of Portraits here).

 This gallery contains 27 photos.